 Unless you have miraculous children, chances are it will take a few days to a week for the transition to the time change.
 I find that as we follow the clock less at the weekend anyway, changing all the clocks in our house on the Saturday morning really helps solidify the change to bedtime we made the night before.
 If you don’t want to stare at the ugly reality of your early risers first thing, wait until after breakfast to do this.
 I do!

-4. Get outside as late in the day as you can!
+4. Get outside as late in the day as you can

 This is also a great activity to stall bedtime if your kids still got up at their regular time in the morning.
-By this point they will be tired and cranky and ready for bed.
+By this point, they will be tired and cranky and ready for bed.
 But if you let them go to bed too early, it’s just delaying the inevitable transition.
-Tomorrow morning the clocks will have fallen back for real and you will get to witness the possibly ugly reality of how well your kids are doing with the time change.
-So do your best now to solidify the later bed time.
+Sunday morning the clocks will have fallen back for real and you will get to witness the possibly ugly reality of how well your kids are doing with the time change.
+So do your best now to solidify the later bedtime.
 A good burst of sunshine in the late afternoon will help with delaying melatonin production, which should help stave off sleepiness.
 And a decent amount of physical exercise and outdoor stimulation should help tire their body and settle them into a good sleep for the night.

 5. Keep your fingers crossed and grin and bear it!

 I’m only half joking with this one!
 It is hard to adjust to the new time, and you will all likely become tired and grumpy over the week as the kids adjust – I know we will!
-Just remember that by next weekend you will be solidly into the time change, and if you aren’t, this will be the opportunity for longer naps and confirmation of the later bedtime.
+Just remember that by next weekend you will be solidly into the time change, and if you aren’t, this will be the opportunity for long naps and confirmation of the later bedtime.
 It also provides opportunities for parents to nap if they are struggling too!

 Do you have any tips or tricks?
 I’d love for you to leave them in the comments below.
 And to those other parents of early risers, see you on the other side!